ARazak200/WAD2_CW02/README.md

  http://localhost:3000/
   ```

-## Features that have been implemented
+## Features that have been Implemented

 - Landing
   - Home
-  - Reviews
     - Banner
+    - Reviews for Caley Street
-- Menu
+- Menu Page
+  - Showing all dish items
+  - including new dishes
 - About
-  - Address with btn
+  - Address with button
-  - map view embedded
+  - Map view embedded from Google Maps
-  - social media icon as links
+  - Social media icon as links
 - Gallery
   - 9 pictures with figures
+  - In a 3X3 grid layout
-- staff
+- Staff
+- CRUD functions only for add
+- Pages created in views for all CRUD operations

 ## Justification for any changes from your development plans

 - Database structure
 - Overall design
 - Mobile functionality
+  - Due to time this function is limited
 - features not functional
   - Chef's pick
   - Edit functionality
-  - delete functionality
+  - Delete functionality

 ## Sources
 ### listed below are the open-sources elements used for the web application